-This graph has changed since 5/15/2020.
-Graph 3 shows the total number of confirmed and probable cases and deaths of confirmed cases by age group.
+Graph 4 shows the total number of confirmed and probable cases and deaths in those cases by age group.
 As the number of cases have increased, we are now able to align with the age grouping reported at the state level.
 Age groups may be broken down further as new cases emerge.
-Deaths counted are now based on both laboratory-confirmed cases and probable cases.
+Deaths counted are based on both laboratory-confirmed cases and probable cases.

-Graph 4 is a breakdown of death counts by MMWR (Morbidity and Mortality Weekly Report) week in which the death occurred.

-MMWR 21 includes only deaths documented as of 12:00pm on 5/22/2020.
+Graph 5 is a breakdown of death counts in laboratory-confirmed cases by MMWR (Morbidity and Mortality Weekly Report) week in which the death occurred.
+MMWR 23 includes only deaths documented as of 11:00am on 06/05/2020.